Farber98/evm-puzzles/solutions/solution_1.md

 ## Detailed explanation

 CALLVALUE gets value sent from tx and puts it in front of the stack.
+We are sending value 8.

 Stack before CALLVALUE